MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 1. Select the row associated to the model you are reassigning.

-1. Select **AI Builder Datasets Containers**.
+1. Select **Assing AI Builder Datasets Containers**.
 A window will open where you can change the owner.

 ### Can I disable the sharing feature for AI model makers and only allow admins to do it?